moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_employee.md

 In the body of the request, you need to pass an array containing the JSON metadata of the Employees that you want to remove.

-> Request for mass deletion of Employees.
+> Request for bulk deletion of Employees.

 ```shell
 curl -X POST